chags1313/AnnoTS/paper.md

 accessible to a broader range of researchers.

 # Statement of need

+`QualAI-Signal` is a gui based annotation software that increases the speed and effieciency of classifying a wide range of activities from sensors in

 `ParticleTracker` is a completely gui based particle tracking software that implements and integrates a range of commonly needed tools to help users efficiently develop a wide range of different types of particle tracking projects.